magicmoux/TypeLogic.LiskovWingSubstitution/README.md

 This project emerged from previous R&D tests dealing with .NET generics: I needed an additional simple way to verify type variance against GenericTypeDefinition, complementing .NET's built-in type system capabilities.

-What started as a proof-of-concept to simplify variance checking turned into a full-fledged library that extends .NET's type system that you may find educational or even practicalin some cases.
+What started as an experiment  to simplify variance checking turned into a full-fledged library that extends .NET's type system that you may find educational or even practical in some cases.
 The implementation is based from Barbara Liskov's and Jeannette Wing's work on behavioral subtyping, providing additional variance checking capabilities when working with GenericTypeDefinitions (especially in cases where non-generic Type inheritance is absent, as illustrated in the examples).

 ## Features